 So if we have to recover our capacity to be truly free, we have to understand our relationship with the Earth, which creates our ways of life and our relationships within the community.
 All of this means reclaiming the commons.
 It’s when we start realising that the nature of the way life is organised, the “web of life”, is a commons, that we then stop imagining that a Monsanto or a Bayer putting one toxic gene into a plant is inventing life which is a man-made machine that they have manufactured.
 No!
 A seed is a seed – it reproduces and multiplies on its own.
 Sadly, when you put a contaminant, it also multiplies with the contaminant; but it is not being made by that pollution.
 It is making itself.
 Just as much as a river flows on its own.
 If someone puts mercury into it, the mercury is a part of the river but the mercury is not making the river.
 So these are very fundamental illusions of what will allow the push for GMOs or the very mistaken idea that corporations are the “inventors” of the seed.
 Corporations are there to be the owners of the seeds.
 Their only concern is their right to collect royalties and they’re pushing our farmers to suicide.

-I have been dealing with this tragedy of 300 000 farmers pushed to suicide because of debt – a debt caused by an increase of more than 70% in the price of seeds.
+I have been dealing with this tragedy of 300 000 farmers pushed to suicide because of debt – a debt caused by an increase of more than 70 per cent in the price of seeds.
 This false technology also increased the cost of the pesticides because it is not working to control pests, just as herbicides are not working to control weeds.
 After all, when you have the wrong thinking about how the world works, you will come up with the wrong tools.
 And your technologies will fail, no matter how much you repeatedly call it innovation.
 It is a failed technology.
 And repeating failures is not the kind of innovation we need.

 Sadly, in the debate we’ve had in India recently around GMO mustard seeds and the Bt cotton suicide, there are people who say: “But seeds in nature have a short shelf-life system and only corporations have the power to bring in new models.”